There's an overcast sky, and the route resembles that of another journey you've made hundreds of times before.

-You make the claim that you are family, but it comes out more like a question than an as a statement of fact.
+You make the claim that you are family, but it comes out more like a question than a statement of fact.
 Everything seems uncertain.

 Looking around, at first you don't recognise any familiar faces.
 There's perhaps 100 people at most in the grandstand, but where they've come from and how they knew to be here now, you don't know.

 There are a full compliment of officials, but the balls seem flat.
 You think to yourself that surely the officials cost more than filling the balls with free air.
 But maybe air on this strange planet isn't free.

 A man comes up to greet you, as if he knows you.
 You think that you've seen his face before, and his voice strikes a familiar tone.
 The environment has you doubting reality, but you play along.

 You think you've seen the blue team somewhere else, in another dimension perhaps, but the team in white shirts and black shorts, you haven't the faintest idea of who they are.

 In the first half the teams go back and forth, the white team relying on counter attacks, getting close on a few occasions.
 The blue team would've scored had their striker been possessed of a right foot.

 There is nowhere to socialise, and nowhere to have a beer or some food.
 You can't help but feel that this is not the way things should be, but you don't know why you feel this way.

 The second half sees the blues swap over personnel en masse, and then fire four goals past their opponents.